ArielSha111/SharpCachingAop/README.md

     public void ConfigureServices(IServiceCollection services)
     {
         // Register services in service collection
-        services.SetSharpCachingAopRegistration();
+        services.SetSharpCachingAopRegistration(Configuration, true, true);

-        // Inject caching services and interceptors
+        // Inject cacheable services and interceptors
         services.AddInterceptedSingleton<IMyService, MyService, AsyncCachingInterceptor>();
     }
 }
 ```

 ## Dependencies
-- Castle.Core (for dynamic proxy generation)
+- Castle.Core (for dynamic proxy generation).
-- Newtonsoft.Json (for serialization with DefaultSerializationProvider)
+- Newtonsoft.Json (for serialization with DefaultSerializationProvider).
+- Microsoft.Extensions.Caching.Memory (for caching with DefaultCachingProvider).

 ## Contributing
 Contributions are welcome!
-Please feel free to submit issues or pull requests on the [github repo]
+Please feel free to submit issues or pull requests on the (github repo)

 ## Support
-For support or questions, please contact [your-email] or visit the [github repo]
+For support or questions, please contact [your-email] or visit the (github repo)